Categories of partial equivalence relations as localizations: Indexed posets

 Given indexed posets $\fifa,\fifb:\catbpos$, an \emph{indexed monotone map} is a natural transformation $\Phi:\fifa\to\fifb$.

-An \emph{indexed meet-semilattice} is an indexed poset $\fifa:\catbpos$ where all fibers are meet-semilattices and all reindexing maps preserve finite meets.
+An \emph{indexed meet-semilattice} is an indexed poset $\fifa:\catbpos$ where all fibers are meet-semilattices (which we always assume to be `bounded', \ie to have a greatest element $\top$) and all reindexing maps preserve finite meets.
 An indexed monotone map $\Phi:\fifa\to\fifb:\catbpos$ between \imsls is called \emph{cartesian} if it preserves fiberwise finite meets.